chessgriffin/pkgsb/README.txt

     -p            Print the .info and README for a package in $REPOPATH.
     -q            Download and install packages in a /path/to/queuefile.
     -r            Print the list of REQUIRES for a package in $REPOPATH.
-    -s            Search for a package in $REPOPATH.
+    -s            Non case sensitive search for a package in $REPOPATH.
     -u            Upgrade installed packages in $REPOPATH.
     -w            Write a queuefile based on installed $REPOPATH packages.

+Package names are case-sensitive but -s will search non case sensitive.

 Enjoy!